sherryxiaoyizhu/dev-connector-mern-stack/README.md

 - Run nodemon: `npm run server`.

-- [Download Postman](https://www.postman.com/downloads/) and then connect it to your PC with the Postman desktop client before you can send requests on you local host `http://localhost:5001`.
+- [Download Postman](https://www.postman.com/downloads/) and then connect it to your PC with the Postman desktop client before you can send requests on your local host `http://localhost:5001`.

 - To check if a user has been registered, go to [MongoDB](https://www.mongodb.com/): `Atlas -> Browse Collections`.